gantry/docs/pages/01.gantry5/02.configure/04.layout-manager/docs.md

 ### Save Layout

-The **Save Layout** button is a quick and easy way to save the current layout, its Particles, and settings to the active Configuration.
+The **Save Layout** button is a quick and easy way to save the current layout, its Particles, and settings to the active outline.
 This is the button you would click before switching tabs to the frontend and refreshing the page to check your changes.

 ### History